-Pretty much every property is at risk of foundation damage.
-This can be caused by all manner of different factors, from settlement and soil issues to wall cracks and rough weather.
+Every property is at risk of foundation damage.
+This can be caused by a variety of factors, from settlement and soil issues, to wall cracks and rough weather.
 However, since your home’s foundation is buried underground, it can be more than a little tricky to spot a problem.
-If you don’t get things fixed early, though, then the damage will keep getting worse- and could end up costing you tens of thousands of dollars to fix.
+If you don’t get things fixed early then the damage will keep getting worse- and could end up costing you tens of thousands of dollars to fix.
 On the other hand, if you know what to look for, then you can arrange slab foundation repair before it’s too late- and that’s why we’re here to help.
 Read on to discover some of the early warning signs of foundation damage.
 If you see any of these in your home, then it’s best to be on the safe side and get an expert to look things over for you from Crown Leveling Inc.

 Indoor warning signs of foundation damage